eye-division/tobytill/_gallery/_defaults.md

   thumb_path: Custom thumbnail image
   thumb_crop: Crop thumbnail images to a consistent size
   archive: Hide gallery from public view
+  youtube: Copy the unique video ID.
+It's the bit after https://youtu.be/ on the YouTube video Share link popup
   frontpage: Show this gallery on the homepage
   frontpagetitle: Title for homepage display
   homepage_description_markdown: Text used on homepage if shown